TREND50/gp_ana/README.md

 # ToDo
 - Develop statistical analysis of time pulses: mean of baseline, std of baseline, amplitude distributio,, distribution of trigger time positions are interesting variables.
 This could be based on loopEvents() function in (obsolete) (script [GRANDproto_python/anaData.py](https://github.com/TREND50/GRANDproto_python/blob/master/anaData.py).
 Additionnaly, the rate of transient signals with random triggers, as well as the corresponding trigger positions, should be studied.
 See item 4.1.6 in [the GRAND manual](https://github.com/TREND50/GRANDproto_manual/blob/master/manual.pdf) for details on random data.
+- Optimise coincidence search by using "true" distance between detection units (i,j) instead of max(Distance) as done presently (see line #118 in [readData.py](https://github.com/TREND50/gp_ana/blob/master/readData.py).
+- Study distribution of Chi2 as a function of unit ID in [readRecons.py](https://github.com/TREND50/gp_ana/blob/master/readRecons.py) inordre to identify possible offsets in time tag and/or antenna position.
+This will require fetching infos from RRunID_coinctable.txt on unit IDs participating in a given coincidence.